kharysharpe/wpsaaskit/README.md

 2. composer install

-3. Login to wordpress and activate WebApp
+3. Login to wordpress and activate WebApp plugin